influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/guides/monitoring-influxenterprise-clusters.md

     parent: Guides
 ---

-[InfluxEnterprise](/enterprise_influxdb/v1.2/) offers high availability and a highly-scalable clustering solution for your time series data needs.
+[InfluxEnterprise](/enterprise_influxdb/v1.2/) offers high availability and a highly scalable clustering solution for your time series data needs.
 Use Chronograf to assess your cluster's health and to monitor the infrastructure behind your project.

 This guide offers step-by-step instructions for using Chronograf, [InfluxDB](/influxdb/latest/), and [Telegraf](/telegraf/latest/) to monitor data nodes in your InfluxEnteprise cluster.